HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Numerical Results

 \subsection{Convergence Results}

+We evaluate the convergence behavior of HyDeFuse under various settings.
+First, we analyze the empirical convergence rate and present evidence of its contractive nature.
+Next, we examine the effect of the step size on convergence and its relation to linear convergence.
+We then assess the stability of the reconstruction in terms of PSNR for the same experiments.
+Finally, we test the uniqueness of the fixed point of HyDeFuse.

-We used the power method~\cite{meyer2023matrix} to calculate the convergence rate of HyDeFuse.
-We see from~\eqref{eq:cvgrate} that the rate is given by $\mu$, the largest singular value of the linear operator $\mathcal{P}$.
-However, computing $\mu$ via SVD is impractical because $\cP$ is too large to store.
-Instead, the power method estimates $\mu$ by iteratively applying $\cP$ and its adjoint $ \cP^*$~\cite{meyer2023matrix}, where it follows from~\eqref{eq:defP} that $\cP^*=\cG \circ \cW \circ \cV$, since $\cV, \cW$ and $\cG$ are self-adjoint.
+We first estimate the contraction factor $\mu$ in~\eqref{eq:defCtrLin}, which, as shown in~\eqref{eq:cvgrate}, determines the convergence rate of HyDeFuse.
+We use the power method~\cite{meyer2023matrix} to compute $\mu$, the largest singular value of the linear operator $\cP$.
+A direct computation using SVD is impractical, since $\cP$ is too large to store explicitly.
+Instead, the power method approximates $\mu$ by iteratively applying $\mathcal{P}$ and its adjoint, which is given by $\mathcal{P}^* = \mathcal{G} \circ \mathcal{W} \circ \mathcal{V}$, since $\mathcal{V}$, $\mathcal{W}$, and $\mathcal{G}$ are self-adjoint.

-In Table \ref{tab:contra1}, we use the Chikusei dataset to validate the contraction factor of $\cP$ in HyDeFuse.
-This depends on the step size $\gamma$, the forward model parameters $\A$ and $\R$, and the denoiser $\cD$.
-Specifically, we used the power method to compute $\mu$ for step sizes $ 0 < \gamma <2/\beta$ and for different denoiser settings.
-We see that as predicted by Theorem~\ref{thm:main}, the contraction factor is $<1$.
-On the same dataset, we computed the contraction factor for different values of $\lambda$, which is used to balance the loss function.
-The results are shown in Figure~\ref{fig:contra}.
-Again, we see that $\mu$ always remains below $1$.
+In Table~\ref{tab:contra1}, we validate the contraction factor $\mu $ for HyDeFuse using the Chikusei dataset.
+The value of $\mu$ depends on the step size $\gamma$, the forward model parameters $\A$ and $\R$, and the denoiser $\cD$.
+We compute $\mu$ using the power method for step sizes $0 < \gamma < 2/\beta$ and for different denoiser settings.
+As predicted by Theorem~\ref{thm:main}, the contraction factor remains below $1$.

+We also compute $\mu$ for different values of $\lambda$, which controls the balance in the loss function.
+The results, shown in Figure~\ref{fig:contra}, again confirm that $\mu < 1$.
+As seen in the plot, $\mu$ approaches $1$ as $\lambda$ tends to $0$, but remains slightly below it, with $\mu \approx 1 - \varepsilon$ where $\varepsilon \approx 10^{-3}$.
+Since these values are very close to $1$, a mathematical proof is important to rule out numerical artifacts that could make $\mu$ appear smaller than $1$.

 Additionally, we see that convergence is faster when $\lambda$ is neither too large nor too small, which is noteworthy as this range is also expected to yield optimal fusion performance.
+For the Chikusei dataset (Figure~\ref{fig:contra}), optimal fusion performance is observed for $\lambda$ in the range 4–8.
+This is consistent with the observation that intermediate $\lambda$ values yield optimal convergence.
+A similar trend is seen in the Pavia and Paris datasets.

+We next study the convergence of the iterates $\{\mathbf{X}_k\}$ generated using~\eqref{eq:pnppgd}.
+Figure~\ref{fig:linear_conv} shows a sample result on the Paris dataset using the Starck–Murtagh filter as the blurring operator.
+As predicted by Theorem~\ref{thm:main}, the successive difference $\|\X_k - \X_{k-1}\|_\bbH$ decreases to zero, and the PSNR stabilizes within about 10–15 iterations a trend consistently observed across all datasets.